utsecnet/NTLMHashCorrelator/README.md

 ## How do I use this script?

+1. Clone one of your DCs, keep it offline
-1. Download and extract [fgdump](foofus.net/fizzgig/fgdump/fgdump-usage.htm) to your Domain Controller.
-You will need to temporarily disable Antivirus.
+2. Download and extract [fgdump](foofus.net/fizzgig/fgdump/fgdump-usage.htm) to your cloned Domain Controller.
+You will need to disable Antivirus.
 2. Navigate to the **..\fgdump-#.#.#\Release** directory, and run **fgdump.exe as administrator**.
 3. Create a directory structure on your machine like: **C:\Users\yourAccount\Documents\Hashcrack**
 4. Copy the **127.0.0.1.pwdump** file fgdump creates to the Hashcrack directory
-5. Run the **NTMLHashCorrelator.ps1** script
+5. Run the **NTMLHashCorrelator.ps1** script and follow instructions

 The script then creates two files in the Hashcrack directory: